 informed her that God chose her to conceive and bear God’s Son who she would name Jesus.

 Naturally, this came as a great shock to Mary.
-After all, she was just a simple Jewish girl, recently engaged to be married.
+She was just a simple Jewish girl, recently betrothed to Joseph, the carpenter.
 Her first response was fear.
 The presence of this divine messenger scared her.
 She wondered: How would she explain this to Joseph?
 What would her parents think?
 What would the community think?
 Why did God choose her?

 Mary asked: “How can this be since I am a virgin?”
 The angel’s reply touched her humility and faith: “The Holy Spirit will come upon you, and the power of the Most High will overshadow you; therefore the child to be born will be holy; he will be called Son of God.
 And now, your relative Elizabeth in her old age has also conceived a son; and this is the sixth month for her who was said to be barren.
 For nothing will be impossible with God” (Luke 1:35-37).